 Four Counties Health Services is related to Strathroy Middlesex General Hospital as they are controlled by the same Board of Directors.
-During the year, Four Counties Health Services recovered remuneration of \$276,369 (2018 - \$277,504) from Strathroy Middlesex General Hospital, and reimbursed Strathroy Middlesex General Hospital \$1,318,129 (2018 - 1,363,250) for remuneration paid by Strathroy Middlesex General Hospital.
+During the year, Four Counties Health Services recovered remuneration of \$350,988 (2019 - \$276,369) from Strathroy Middlesex General Hospital, and reimbursed Strathroy Middlesex General Hospital \$1,440,097 (2019 - 1,318,129) for remuneration paid by Strathroy Middlesex General Hospital.
 Joint purchases of supplies are expensed to each Hospital at point of purchase.
-At March 31, 2019, \$34,044 (2018 - \$47,878) was included in accounts receivable and \$183,283 (2018 - \$134,321) was included in accounts payable, relating to balances owing from/to Strathroy Middlesex General Hospital.
+At March 31, 2020, \$115,784 (2019 -\$34,044) was included in accounts receivable and \$363,290 (2019 - \$183,283) was included in accounts payable, relating to balances owing from/to Strathroy Middlesex General Hospital.

-The Hospital has an agreement with Strathroy Middlesex General Hospital, in which they can advance up to \$1,050,000 at an interest rate of 3.0%, should Strathroy Middlesex General Hospital require the funds for the purchase of a new Radiology Suite.
-At year end, \$646,567 has been advanced as part of this agreement.
+The Hospital has an agreement with Strathroy Middlesex General Hospital, in which they can advance up to \$1,050,000 at an interest rate of 3.0%, should Strathroy Middlesex General Hospital require the funds for the purchase of capital equipment.
+A new Radiology Suite was purchased in December 2018, and new Scopes for Endoscopy were purchased in October 2019.
+At year end, \$714,508 has been advanced as part of this agreement.
 The loan is to be repaid over seven years, in equal monthly instalments.
-The payments in the year From Strathroy Middlesex General Hospital were \$105,000.
+The payments in the year from Strathroy Middlesex General Hospital were \$173,933.
 The loan is being carried at amortized cost.